fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Abu Jahl was cursing the prophet Muhammad ﷺ   and his fathers.
 And the woman of Banu Hashim got insulted and women came to Hamza and said "What kind of uncle are you, your nephew is insulted and noone defends him!.
 The whole Mecca saw it".
+Muhammad's uncle, Hamza, a man of his own age, was reputed to be the strongest and most active of the Quraysh, their champion in war and sports.
+He spent most of his time hunting in the hills.
 Hamza marched to Abu Jahl and smacked him in the face and said "How dare you insult him!
 I am also following his religion."
 These words just came out in anger.
 Hamza went home and made dua for God to guide him.

 Next morning he came to his nephew and they talked and Hamza converted to Islam.
 The prophet Muhammad ﷺ   finally had support from senior of his tribe and the Quraish had to turn down.
 It was the 6th year of da'wa.
 Only after 3 days Umar ibn Al-Khattab converted.